sfhallahan/react-redux-web-boilerplate/README.md

 * Redux thunk
 * React Router (v4)
 * CSS modules
+* Jest/enzyme for testing

 ## Demo
 I've provided a simple sample app with two pages.
 The redux store is configured to include the route history and a single reducer that toggles a boolean on the homepage.
 You can view how the CSS modules are used by looking at `src/components/Home/styles.js`.
+To run the demo app:
+1. Clone the repository
+2. Install dependencies `npm install`
+3. Run the clean script `npm run start`

 # Setup
 To use this boilerplate